albertaleksa/data-engineering-zoomcamp/week_6_stream_processing/kafka_producer_consumer.md

 ### Default constructor for `Ride` class

-> 20:20/21:02 (6.5) Default constructor for `Ride` class

 After encountering several exceptions (from 14:00 to 20:00), the instructor adds a default constructor to the `Ride` class.

 **File `Ride.java`**